Untitled (From the Rapture series) by Shirin Neshat.

 Because while letting go of the "nice girl" may sometimes require a fierce loyalty to one's edges, it doesn't equate to becoming a heartless woman.
 The mature version of nice is not indifference but wise compassion, and for that, we need to feel safe enough to open ourselves to the world and act from a place that is not riddled with the bitter venom of unacknowledged rage.

-Cherise Lily Nana is a Writer, Muse and Lover of all things Venusian.
-(She's also an editor, but that didn't fit the rhyme.)
-At the core of all her work is a passion for story, art & myth, and a deep reverence for the beauty of the soul and the many ways it finds meaningful expression.
+Cherise Lily Nana is a writer and editor based on Wurundjeri land in Melbourne, Australia.
+Her poetry and creative non-fiction explores magical realist themes, in weaving the mythical and mystical with the everyday.
+At the core of all her work is a passion for the mythopoetic nature of the psyche, and a deep reverence for the beauty of the soul and the myriad ways it finds meaningful expression.